GetStream/video-angular-concurrent-calls-demo/README.md

 ---

-## Status, recording and captions
+## Recording, captions and connection status

 Two placement rules shape this part, and both are about who needs the information rather than who owns the feature.

-**The recording *indicator* is not capability-gated; the *toggle* is.** Only a proctor can start a recording, but everyone in the call must be able to see that one is running — in a proctored exam that is the participant's side of an obligation, not a nicety.
+**The recording _indicator_ is not capability-gated; the _toggle_ is.** Only a proctor can start a recording, but everyone in the call must be able to see that one is running — in a proctored exam that is the participant's side of an obligation, not a nicety.
 So the `REC` badge renders off `recording()` alone in both headers, while the toggle renders nothing without the capability.
 Neither toggle contains a role check: `own_capabilities` decides, which is also how the demo shows that the grants are real.
-Worth knowing about the vocabulary: the *permission id* the setup script grants is `start-recording`, but what a client reads back is `start-record-call`.
+Worth knowing about the vocabulary: the _permission id_ the setup script grants is `start-recording`, but what a client reads back is `start-record-call`.
 Same thing, two names.

 **A notice about somebody else's connection is noise.** Quality bars go on every tile, because a proctor watching ten students wants to know whose video is struggling.
-The words *"Poor connection"* appear only for the local participant — ten tiles is ten chances to cry wolf about a wifi problem the viewer cannot act on.
+The words _"Poor connection"_ appear only for the local participant — ten tiles is ten chances to cry wolf about a wifi problem the viewer cannot act on.

 Two details that are easy to get wrong: